nteract/docs/content/contributor-guides/docs-contributor.md

 +++
-title = "Documentation Contributor Guide" description = "Learn how nteract works and how to contribute documentation." hidden = true weight = 1
+title = "Documentation: How to Contribute" description = "Learn how nteract works and how to contribute documentation." hidden = false alwaysopen = true weight = 1
 +++